khalilouardini/treeVAE-reproducibility/README.rst

 Datasets
 ======

-1. Gaussian process factor analysis (GPFA)
+1. Gaussian Process Factor Analysis (GPFA)

     - The simulated tree topologies used in the GPFA experiments are stored in `scvi/data/topologies/100cells`.
     - The code for the simulations is in `scvi/dataset/ppca.py`.

-2. Gaussion process Poisson Log Normal (GPPLN)
+2. Gaussian Process Poisson Log Normal (GPPLN)

     * The simulated tree topologies used in the GPPLN experiments are stored in `scvi/data/topologies/500cells`.
     * The code for the simulations is in `scvi/dataset/poisson_glm.py`.

 3. Metastasis

-    * The tree toplogy fot the cancer metastasis dataset is stored in 'scvi/data/metastasis/lg7_tree_hybrid_priors.alleleThresh.processed.ultrametric.annotated.tree'
+    * The tree toplogy fot the cancer metastasis dataset is stored in `scvi/data/metastasis/lg7_tree_hybrid_priors.alleleThresh.processed.ultrametric.annotated.tree`
     * The gene expression data (603 cells, 100 genes) is stored in `scvi/data/metastasis/Metastasis_lg7_100g.npy`

 System requirements